-- 1. Should Council Tax be increased for all Council Taxpayers? - 2.
+- 1. Should Council Tax be increased for all Council Taxpayers, subject to the referendum limits? - 2.
 Should Council reserves be used to fund the scheme? - 3.
 Should there be further cuts to Council services?

 The Council proposes to maintain a similar methodology as in the past.
-Any changes, if adopted, will be effective from 1st April 2018.
+Any changes, if adopted, will be effective from 1st April 2020.
 The proposed options will be put out to consultation, will be as follows: